- Where is Capri?

 - Which is the closest airport to Capri?

 - The Naples Capodichino airport.
-One you have landed, you can reach the Piazza Municipio in about half an hour, which is near the ports where the ferries depart for Capri.
+One you have landed, by Alibus or taxi you can reach Molo Beverello (fast ferries) or Calata di Massa (ferries), the ports of the departures to Capri.
 If you are flying in to Rome, it will take about three hours to reach the port in Naples.

 - Where do ferries depart for Capri?